 You can never go wrong with flowers and tulip is one terrific bloom.
-Known for its captivating beauty and tumultuous history, tulip is synonymous with Holland.
+Known for its captivating beauty and tumultuous history, the tulip is synonymous with Holland.
 This tiny European nation, which is also fondly referred to as “The Flower Shop of the World”, dominates the global tulip industry and it exports 4.3 billion bulbs annually.
-Holland takes it’s tulips seriously and every year, the country cultivates bedazzling new varieties.
+Holland takes its tulips seriously and every year, the country cultivates bedazzling new varieties.
 At present, nearly 2,000 varieties of tulips are cultivated and this showy perennial flower of the lily family even has auctions dedicated to it.
-Every day large bales of tulips along with other blooms are sorted, sold and shipped out from the Bloemenmarkt on the Singel in Amsterdam and the world‘s largest flower auction is held in Aalsmeer, near Schipol.
+Every day large bales of tulips in Holland, along with other blooms are sorted, sold, and shipped out from the Bloemenmarkt on the Singel in Amsterdam and the world‘s largest flower auction is held in Aalsmeer, near Schipol.

-Created for the purpose of presenting an annual floral exhibition where planters from all over Holland and rest of Europe, could exhibit their hybrid tulips, Keukenhof is much more than tulips.
-Showcasing hyacinths, daffodils, orchids, roses, carnations, lilies and other spring flowers, the garden is a real floral paradise.
-It is also one of Europe‘s top tourist attractions and the 32 hectares park plants 7 million bulbs each year.
-Though open for only two months in a year, Keukenhof is Holland‘s most visited destination and it attracts over a million visitors annually.
+Created for the purpose of presenting an annual floral exhibition where planters from all over Holland and the rest of Europe, could exhibit their hybrid tulips, Keukenhof is much more than tulips.
+Showcasing hyacinths, daffodils, orchids, roses, carnations, lilies, and other spring flowers, the garden is a real floral paradise.
+It is also one of Europe‘s top tourist attractions and the 32 hectares of park plant 7 million bulbs each year.
+Though open for only two months a year, Keukenhof is Holland‘s most visited destination and it attracts over a million visitors annually.
 Presenting a photo gallery of beautiful images, for those who want to enjoy Keukenhof minus the hassle of travel.
 Warning – This will give you serious travel lust.

 RESPONSIBLE TRAVELING-BECAUSE I CARE